https://www.deakin.edu.au/__data/assets/image/0011/556958/17326_Graduate-Diploma-of-Creative-Writing_hero.jpg

 Course structure

-• 3 credit points of electives chosen from units within the specialisations of the Master of Arts (Writing and Literature) or the Master of Communication or the core or electives of the Master of Creative Arts including ACC700 Communication and Creative Arts Internship
+• 3 credit points of electives chosen from units within the specialisations of the Master of Communication or Master of Arts (Writing and Literature) or the core or electives of the Master of Creative Arts including ACC700 Communication and Creative Arts Internship

 Core units